-With more than 30-years experience teaching raw beginners to advanced, I will give you expert instrumental lessons on guitar, bass, 5-string banjo, tenor banjo, mandolin and trumpet.
+With more than 30-years experience teaching raw beginners to advanced, I will give you expert instrumental lessons on piano, guitar, bass, 5-string banjo, tenor banjo, mandolin and trumpet.
 I am also a fully-trained in proper vocal technique.

 My styles of expertise are rock, country (all types, including bluegrass), jazz (standards and improv techniques) and classical.
 But remember, technique is not always style-specific.
 There are a number of fundamental things you should learn that will provide firm-footing, regardless of your ultimate style/genre.